 Sitting in the palaces, gardens and even the riad courtyards will ensure birds are seen.
 Small house buntings potter around indifferent to humans, picking up small scraps of food that is left out for them.

-Heading out of the city and into the High Atlas Mountains brings and abundance of wildlife including macaque monkeys, Barbary sheep and Barbary stags.
+Heading out of the city and into the High Atlas Mountains brings an abundance of wildlife including macaque monkeys, Barbary sheep and Barbary stags as well as fields of poppies and other wild flowers.

 Flowers and Gardens